zowe/docs-site/docs/contribute/contributing.md

 For whatever list or steps we are introducing, the word "following" should precede a noun.

-Example:
+Examples:
 - Before a procedure, use "Follow these steps:"
 - The <component_name> supports the following use cases:
 - Before you install Zowe, review the following prerequisite installation tasks:

 Avoid ending the sentence with "following".

-Example:
+Examples:

+:heavy_check_mark: Complete the following tasks.

 :x: Complete the following.

-:heavy_check_mark: Complete the following tasks.

-#### Use a consistent style for referring to version numbers.
+#### Use a consistent style for referring to version numbers

 When talking about a specific version, capitalize the first letter of Version.

-Example:
+Examples:

 :heavy_check_mark: Java Version 8.1 or Java V8.1